szymoo7/szymoo7/README.md

-# Hi there, I'm Szymon! :sunglasses:
+# Hi there, I'm Szymon

 ### About Me
 - 🎓 I'm a Computer Science enthusiast and Formula 1 fan.